James Herbert: Biography

 Born in London, Herbert was the son of Herbert Herbert, a stall-holder at London's Brick Lane Market.
 He attended a Catholic school in Bethnal Green called Our Lady of the Assumption, then at 11 won a scholarship to St Aloysius Grammar School in Highgate.
 He left school at 15 and studied at Hornsey College of Art, joining the art department of John Collings, a small advertising agency.
 He left the agency to join Charles Barker Advertising where he worked as art director and then group head.

 Herbert lived in Woodmancote, near Henfield in West Sussex.
 He had two brothers: Peter, a retired market trader and John, an insurance broker.
 Herbert would write his drafts in longhand on "jumbo pads".
 In 1979 Herbert had to pay damages when it was ruled that he had based part of his novel The Spear on the work of another writer, The Spear of Destiny by Trevor Ravenscroft.
 In 2010 Herbert was honoured with the World Horror Convention Grand Master Award, presented to him by Stephen King.
 Later in the same year, he was appointed an Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours, presented by Prince Charles.

 On 20 March 2013, Herbert died suddenly at his home in Sussex at the age of 69.
-No cause of death was given but a spokeswoman for the publisher said that he had not been ill.
+No cause of death was given and a spokeswoman for the publisher said that he had not been ill.
 He is survived by his wife, Eileen, and three daughters.
 His estate was valued at £8.3 million.